 Educating yourself on the signs of a toxic work environment is the first step in determining whether or not you have a toxic job.
 While there are many signs of a toxic work environment that may indicate this, the overarching theme is that your health and well-being are harmed as a result.

-Knowing that you have a toxic job is easy once you know the top 10 signs of a toxic work environment:
+Never fear.
+Recognizing that you do in fact have a toxic job is easy once you know the top 10 signs of a toxic work environment:

 1. Communication is Lacking